There’s far more than just one tip here. Try out a bunch of them and see which one you think is No. 1!

 One important sleep tip is to establish a consistent sleep schedule.
 Going to bed and waking up at the same time every day helps regulate your body’s internal clock, making it easier to fall asleep at night.

 It’s also important to create a relaxing bedtime routine.
 This could include taking a warm bath or shower, reading a book, or practicing relaxation techniques such as deep breathing exercises.
+This will have an important impact on other areas of your life, like weight management.

 Another helpful tip is to limit exposure to screens before bed.
 The blue light emitted by electronic devices can interfere with your body’s production of melatonin, a hormone regulating sleep.
 Avoid using electronic devices for at least an hour before bedtime.